Marxist-Leninist views on Romanticism: Views of socialist writers on Romanticism

-D. S. Mirsky followed Lukács in refusing to see Romanticism as a counter-revolutionary movement, instead stressing its contradictory nature in its various stages of development.
-He stated: "The Romantic features of this entire European literature are by their very nature not hostile to the general line of the bourgeois revolution.
-The unprecedented attention to the "innermost life of the heart" reflected one of the most important aspects of the cultural revolution that accompanied the growth of the political revolution: the birth of a person free from feudal guild ties and religious authority, which made possible the development of bourgeois relations.
-But in the development of the bourgeois revolution (in the broad sense), the self-affirmation of the individual inevitably came into conflict with the real course of history."
-Mirsky divided the course of Romanticism into three stages:
+D. S. Mirsky followed Lukács in rejecting the characterization of Romanticism as simply counter-revolutionary, emphasizing instead its contradictory nature across its various stages of development.
+He argued that the Romantic features of European literature were not inherently hostile to the general direction of the bourgeois revolution.
+The unprecedented attention given to inner emotional life reflected an important aspect of the cultural revolution accompanying the political one — namely, the emergence of an individual freed from feudal guild ties and religious authority.
+Yet in the course of the bourgeois revolution, this self-affirmation of the individual inevitably came into conflict with the real course of history.